briandipalma/custom-elements-hack-day/README.md

 ---------------------

 Making a Custom Element is simple.
 Create a JavaScript object which can fulfill some, all or none of the Custom Elements API (the element definition).
-Then register the object with the browser (element registration), using your chosen element name.
+Then, using your chosen element name, register the object with the browser (element registration).
 This allows the browser to create your element when it's asked to.

 The element definition is a small API.
 Note that the element definition must extend a DOM class.
 The element definition serves as the `prototype` of the custom element instantiation.